13 Weird Ways to Help Fight Your Depression Without Medication

 It might be an association thing, but happy memories often lead to happy feelings.

-If Disney isn’t your thing, what other types of movies did you use to watch?
+If Disney isn’t your thing, what other types of movies did you use to watch growing up?

 More on movies and depression: